Sankaty Head Light

 Location and Surroundings

 Situated at the end of Baxter Road in the village of Siasconset, Sankaty Head Lighthouse offers panoramic views of the Atlantic Ocean and the island’s moors.
-The surrounding area is characterized by rugged bluffs, sandy beaches, and the nearby Sankaty Head Golf Club, one of the oldest golf courses in the United States.
+The lighthouse now sits on land belonging to the Sankaty Head Golf Club, one of the oldest golf courses in the United States, just next to the 5th hole.
 Visitors can also explore the quaint village of Siasconset, known for its rose-covered cottages and serene atmosphere.
+Sankaty Head pairs naturally with visits to Nantucket’s two other historic beacons: Brant Point Light at the harbor entrance and Great Point Light at the island’s remote northern tip.

 Visiting Sankaty Head Lighthouse